oracle/rwloadsim/rwl/test/TEST.md

 There are also tests that are relatively performance and timing dependent; if you continue to get differences, you need to investigate and possibly overwrite the .good file.

-For test 158, the output depends on line numbers in the standard dbms_lock packages so the correct output may change when the database release changes.
+For test 158, the output depends on line numbers in the standard dbms_lock package so the correct output may change when the database release changes.
 Again, verify manually and ovewrite the .good files if needed.